tlenclos/react-native-audio-streaming/README.md

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
 2. Go to `node_modules` ➜ `react-native-audio-streaming` => `ios`
    - run `pod install` to download StreamingKit dependency
-   - add `ReactNativeAudioStreaming.xcodeproj`
+   - add `ReactNativeAudioStreaming.xcodeproj` to the Libraries folder in your XCode project
-   - add `Pods/Pods.xcodeproj`
+   - add `Pods/Pods.xcodeproj` to the Libraries folder in your XCode project
 3. In XCode, in the project navigator, select your project.
 Add `libReactNativeAudioStreaming.a` and `libStreamingKit.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)